folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 2. Click the drop-down list and either enter the holdings permanent location or select it from the list.
 3. Repeat step 2 to add more than one holdings permanent location.
 Your search results appear in the Inventory pane.

+### Holdings type

+To search for holdings or items based on their holdings type, follow these steps:

+1. In the **Search & filter** pane, click **Holdings type**.
+2. Click the drop-down list and either enter the holdings type or select it from the list.
+3. Repeat step 2 to add more than one holdings type.
+Your search results appear in the Inventory pane.

 ### Item status

 To search for items based on their item status, follow these steps: